Kristina01111000/Drws_site/README.md

 - Add the 40qq page back to the homepage, and to the header, and the menu
 - go over the edits dr w sent back for wellness check
-	- The Sponsored by….
-Make it significantly larger font; perhaps all centered.
-The next line - make it the Learn more… = have its font a bit smaller than the one above it.
-And the same size as the next line.
-Have that line be: Try his….

 For next week:
 - Put the wellness self check where?